josharsh/OPython-Init/Lesson 2 - Using Functions/functions.md

-*   A function is a block of code which only runs when it is called.
+*   A function is a block of code which only runs when it is called.It performs a specific task.
 *   You can pass data, known as parameters, into a function.
-*   A function can return data as a result
+*   A function can return data as a result to the calling function.

 ### Python Sample program to display the use of functions:
 ```
-#This function checks whether the number entered is multiple of 5
+#This function checks whether the entered number is a multiple of 5 or not:
 def check( x ):
     if (x % 5 == 0):
         print "Yes"